FlowFuse/flowfuse/docs/device-agent/register.md

 1. Go to your teams's **Devices** page.
 2. Click the **Register Device** button.
-3. You will be prompted to give the device a **name** and an optional **type**.
+3. You will be prompted to give the device a **name**, an optional **type** and to chose which **Application**, if any, the device should be assigned to.
-   The type field can be used to record additional meta information about the device.
+   * The **type** field can be used to record additional meta information about the device.
+   * If you do not wish to assign the device to an application at this time, you can do so later.
 4. Click **Register**

 Once the device has been registered, you will be shown the **Device Configuration**